JuliaLang/julia/doc/src/manual/metaprogramming.md

 it programmatically to avoid redundancy.
 In most languages, this requires an extra build step, and a separate program to generate the repetitive code.
 In Julia, expression interpolation and [`eval`](@ref) allow such code generation to take place in the normal course of program execution.
-For example, consider the following custom type
+For example, consider the following custom type:

 ```jldoctest mynumber-codegen
 struct MyNumber